whooshtraffic/whooshtraffic/api/_sources/ranktracker_api_get.txt

 The endpoint path for this API method is:
 ``https://secure.whooshtraffic.com/ranktracker/pairs/quota``

-It returns a JSON object containing your quota and your the number you've used.
+It returns a JSON object containing your quota and the number of pairs you've used.